procf/getting-started/github-guide.md

 ```
 This calls a script (from the Homebrew [website](https://brew.sh/)) that explains what it will do and then pauses before installing.

-Use your package manager to install GNU Privacy Guard (GPG) with
+Then use Homebrew to install GNU Privacy Guard (GPG) with
 ```bash
 brew install gnupg gnupg2
 ```